fintruth/fintruth-sdk/readme.md

 ### Important

 - Each package name is prefixed with "@fintruth-sdk" e.g. `@fintruth-sdk/server`
-- Each package has a `src` directory where all `.ts` files are placed
+- Each package has a `src` directory where all source files are placed
 - Each package has a "build" script, which is triggered by `lerna run build`